Measuring social work competence

 Content outlines

-The content outlines for the social work licensing exams were developed using the 2017 Analysis of the Practice of Social Work, a survey of licensed social workers selected to reflect diversity in demographics, geography, and practice areas.
+The content outlines for the current social work licensing exams were developed using the 2017 Analysis of the Practice of Social Work.
+The next content outlines will based on data from the 2024 Social Work Census, an even more inclusive survey of the profession.

 Exam scoring